labs42io/web-automation/README.md

 ## Quick start

-Firstly, install all the dependencies required to run the tests:
+1. Install dependencies required to run the tests:

 ```sh
 npm install
 ```

-To run the tests, you need the browsers ready to execute instructions.
-Browsers run on top of selenium in docker containers.
-Start selenium locally (in the background) with `docker-compose`:
+2. Start docker selenium containers with `docker-compose`:

 ```sh
 # starts the selenium hub and browser nodes in docker containers
 npm run selenium
 ```

-Once you have all the prerequisites you can run the tests and view a generated report:
+3. Run the tests and view the report:

 ```sh
 # run tests and open the report
 npm run test
 ```

-If you want to stop the selenium containers:
+To stop all the docker containers from step 2:

 ```sh
 npm run selenium:stop
 ```

-Note that selenium containers don't need to be started and stopped for each test run.
-You can start selenium containers once and then run and debug the tests multiple times as if you had browsers installed locally.
+Note that selenium containers can be started once and then used across multiple sessions of running and debugging tests.

 ## Test examples